po8rewq/hxpico8-tools/README.md

 #hxpico8 tools

-This tool let you initialize and build pico8 projects in haxe using [hxpico8](https://github.com/YellowAfterlife/hxpico8).
+This tool lets you initialize and build pico8 projects in haxe using [hxpico8](https://github.com/YellowAfterlife/hxpico8).

 ##How to install